San Gabriel, La Union: Economy

 San Gabriel is an agricultural town.
 In its early days, the people of San Gabriel were engaged mainly in highland farming as their means of livelihood.
 They produced rice, corn, sweet potatoes, and other root crops.
 As years passed, crop production decreased due to massive soil erosion in the uplands.
 Nevertheless, the inhabitants decided to improve their farming techniques and started making terraces.
 The perseverance of the people in constructing rice terraces and irrigation system along the hills and mountains of San Gabriel caused agricultural productivity to rebound.

 Bananas and tiger grass ("Thysanolaena maxina") are also abundant in San Gabriel, which harvests materials for soft broom production on a weekly basis.

 Government

+Local government

 San Gabriel, belonging to the first congressional district of the province of La Union, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.